cennest/ground-cite/GroundCite/docs/FAQ.md

 ```bash
 gemini-groundcite analyze -q "query" --exclude-sites "https://reddit.com,https://twitter.com" --gemini-key your_gemini_key
 ```
 ## When i include a site does it get data only from that site or is it just a preferance?

+When you include specific sites using `--include-sites`, GroundCite removes all content from other sources and **only** retrieves data from your specified sites.
+This provides strict filtering rather than just preference-based prioritization.

 ## How do I use the REST API?
 ```bash